scottmcdonald1/chatapp/README.md

 ## The Goal

-The overall goal was to
+The overall goal was to satisfy the required user stories for a coding challenge through the devjam discord group.

 ## Live Demo

-A live demo of the project can be found [here](https://chatapp-rosy.vercel.app/)
+A live demo of the project can be found [here] ()

 ## User Stories